Shaishunaga dynasty: Later rulers

 According to Buddhist tradition, ten sons of Kalashoka ruled simultaneously.
 The Mahabodhivamsa states their names as Bhadrasena, Korandavarna, Mangura, Sarvanjaha, Jalika, Ubhaka, Sanjaya, Koravya, Nandivardhana and Panchamaka.
 Only one of them is mentioned in the Puranic lists, Nandivardhana.

+According to the Bhagavata Purana, Kākavarṇa was succeeded by seven kings and lists them as following; Kṣemadharmā, Kṣetrajña, Vidhisāra, Ajātaśatru, Darbhaka, Ajaya, Nandivardhana, and Mahanandin.